Newton-Okounkov polyhedra for character varieties and configuration spaces: Valuations from the dual canonical basis

 \end{proposition}

 \begin{remark} Any set $e_1, \ldots, e_m$ of $k-$linear nilpotent operators on a $k-$algebra $A$ defines a valuation in this way.
-It would be very useful to know general sufficient conditions for the body $v_{\vec{e}}(A) \subset \R_{\geq 0}^m$ to be polyhedral. \end{remark}
+It would be very useful to know general sufficient conditions for the value semigroup $v_{\vec{e}}(A) \subset \Z_{\geq 0}^m$ to be finitely generated. \end{remark}